-Logical Relationships

-In addition to spatial topological rules describing required relationships between spatial features, the standard includes requirements for logical relationships between records in data tables describing the entities involved and records in other data tables and spatial features.
-The standard has no requirements for how and when these logical relationships are enforced.
-Relationships may be enforced by rules declared as part of the logical schema of compliant databases, built into the applications that make use of these databases, or checked via Quality Assurance/Quality Control (QAQC) procedures.
-Briefly, this standard requires:

-All spatial features describing surface oiling representations (zones) or subsurface oiling representations (pits) should have one corresponding record in the data tables containing attributes for those features.

-All tabular records describing surface oiling representations (zones) or subsurface oiling representations (pits) should have one or more corresponding spatial features describing these entities.

-All tabular records describing surface oiling representations (zones) or subsurface oiling representations (pits) should have a parent record in the data table containing information about the survey in which the given observation was made.

-All tabular records describing surveys are required to have at least one child record in the data table containing information about surface oiling observations (zones) or subsurface oiling observations made in that survey.
+6. Data Interchange File Formats and Naming Conventions

+This standard requires that all compliant spatial and associated tabular data, regardless of file formats and structures used to store or manipulate his data, must be made available in a limited set of widespread and commonly used commercial, or open-source, cross-platform formats.
+Compliant data must be able to be readily and simply converted/exported to one of these compliant file format to facilitate interchange.

+To preserve flexibility required for storing data in different formats and manipulating data in different software packages, this standard does not specify explicit file names or formats.
+It is important however that file names follow a logical and documented naming convention.
+It is recommended that file names include an explicit date of generation.
+Further, file names should be compliant with the following criteria:

+Should begin with alphabetical characters.

+Should not include spaces, dashes, or special characters other than underscores.

+Standard compliant data should made available as multiple ESRI shapefile (.SHP) and comma-separated text (.CSV) files.
+All spatial data should be included as features in shapefiles.
+Tabular data, if stored separately from spatial features, should be should made available as one or more CSV files.
+Alternatively, all spatial and tabular data may be made available as a single ESRI File Geodatabase (.GDB) as individual feature classes and tables.
+Each conceptual entity (e.g. segments, zones, etc.) should be stored in a unique shapefile or feature class.
+If the same type of conceptual entity is represented by geometries of different dimensions (e.g. zones stored as both linear and polygonal features) then a separate unique shapefile or feature class for each geometry type should be included.

+File formats such as .AI, .EPS/.PS, .PDF and/or .PSD created from graphics editing applications such as Adobe Illustrator, Adobe Photoshop, Adobe Acrobat or other image generating applications or drivers are not acceptable.
+Similarly, data in file formats such as .DXF or .DWG from Computer Aided Design (CAD) applications are also not compliant with this standard.
+Text should be encoded using the UTF-8 Unicode encoding standard if the internal Unicode encoding is not otherwise specified.

+Note that templates for standard-compliant data interchange files in ESRI shapefile (.SHP), comma-separated text (.CSV) files, and ESRI File Geodatabase format for each conceptual entity accompany this document.

-Metadata
+7. Metadata

 Documentation sufficient to allow users not participating in data collection or management during a spill event to understand and use SCAT data is a mandatory component of this standard.
 Metadata is structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource (NISO, 2004).
 Because SCAT data have a spatial component by definition, geospatial metadata standards are most appropriate, but any of the following standards is acceptable:

+ISO 19115 (ISO, 2014)

 Federal Geospatial Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (FGDC, 1998)

-ISO 19115 (ISO, 2014)

 Project Open Data Metadata Schema v1.1 (POD, 2015)

 See references for internet resources specific to each of these standards.
 Tools enabling rapid and semi-automated creation of compliant metadata, either as stand-alone software or integrated with commercial and open source GIS and database software packages, are widely available.
 Compliance with a specific metadata standard is encouraged but not mandatory under the SCAT data standard.
 Regardless of the metadata standard applied, documentation sufficient for other users to understand the content, scope, structure, logical relationships, field names and contents, and other important details is required.